 Traction Uranium Responds to OTC Markets Request on Recent Promotional Activity

-/EIN News/ -- CALGARY, Alberta, Jan.
+CALGARY, Alberta, Jan.
 26, 2023 (GLOBE NEWSWIRE) -- Traction Uranium Corp.
-(CSE: TRAC) (OTC: TRCTF) (FRA: Z1K) (the “Company” or “Traction”) has received a request from OTC Markets Group Inc. (“OTC Markets”) to issue a statement about recent promotional activity concerning the Company and its common shares (the “Common Shares”), including the distribution of promotional newsletter emails published by Future Money Trends, LLC, Lion Capital Investment Limited, MIC Market Information & Content Publishing GmbH and Tamarack Advisors, and their respective affiliates (collectively, the “Advertisers” and each an “Advertiser”) discussing the Company, its business, and the uranium industry in general (the “Materials”).
-The Company believes the recent promotional activities commenced on or about January 16, 2023, and notes that the anticipated commencement of such activities was within the Company’s knowledge and disclosed in a news release dated January 13, 2023.
+TRAC TRCTF (FRA: Z1K) (the "Company" or "Traction") has received a request from OTC Markets Group Inc. ("OTC Markets") to issue a statement about recent promotional activity concerning the Company and its common shares (the "Common Shares"), including the distribution of promotional newsletter emails published by Future Money Trends, LLC, Lion Capital Investment Limited, MIC Market Information & Content Publishing GmbH and Tamarack Advisors, and their respective affiliates (collectively, the "Advertisers" and each an "Advertiser") discussing the Company, its business, and the uranium industry in general (the "Materials").
+The Company believes the recent promotional activities commenced on or about January 16, 2023, and notes that the anticipated commencement of such activities was within the Company's knowledge and disclosed in a news release dated January 13, 2023.

 Each Advertiser is a third-party marketing firm retained by the Company to provide communications and media services and to amplify the distribution of Company news release content.
 The Company does not believe the statements in the Materials were false or misleading, and notes that it provides the Advertisers with publicly available sources of information for the Materials, and provides sign off on content in the Materials.
 The Company notes that it has had marketing campaigns in place during the past 12 months, and does not believe they have resulted in any unusual trading activity, though they have resulted in more investors becoming aware of the Company and its activities, which could affect trading volumes.